Home > Resources > FAQs & GUIDES

 The court that deals with Family Law matters and cases in Western Australia.

 An agreement made between married or de facto couples before, during, or after the relationship commences.
 It takes the power away from the court to divide your property.
 They allow you to make your own decisions about how your property will be divided.
+There are significant risks attached to Financial Agreement and advice from a Family Law Accredited Specialist is crucial.
+Independent legal advice is required for a financial agreement to be binding.

 Some financial entitlements are not regarded as property in Family Law but may be taken into account as a resource, such as potential payment from a family company or a claim to an asset that might arise in the future.
-These will generally be taken into account at step 3 of the property distribution process as an adjustment to one party or the other.

 A document filed with the court in property matters that states the current position of your finances including any and all assets and debts.